 27) Banana Bread And Yogurt

-Nothing pairs better with banana bread than a nice breakfast drink!
-The loaf’s sweetness is balanced with tangy yogurt which also adds protein.
-For very sweet banana bread, use plain yogurt instead of the flavored ones.
-Add some berries on the side for a burst of freshness.
+Banana bread is great in the morning and even better with a drink!
+The sweetness of the loaf is complemented by the tangy yogurt which also adds protein.
+If the banana bread is too sweet, you can use plain yogurt instead of the flavored ones.
+You can also add some berries for freshness.

 28) Breakfast Cookies